Birlinn Ltd – Passionately Independent

 The team at Birlinn are proud of the company’s reputation and prominence in Scottish publishing.
-We constantly challenge and nurture the talent of our authors and we push the boundaries of the imagination.
+We constantly challenge ourselves and nurture the talent of our authors and we push the boundaries of the imagination.
 We never rest in our search for what comes next.

 Stay a while, take a look around the site: look, listen, read.